jascott1/k8s4ic/README.md

 #### Patch bug: Missing untar and copy for salt

 The download-release script is missing an untar and copy commmand and kube-up.sh will fail unless the script is modified.
+See ths issue for more info: https://github.com/kubernetes/kubernetes/issues/30751

 ##### add untar